Ghana: Heritage & Culture

 Itinerary

 Finally, you have arrived.
-Time to relax and take it all in as your senses go into overload.
-Africa is special and over the coming days, we hope your experiences will help cement your connection to your culture and heritage.
-Your guide and driver are excited to meet you on your arrival at the Kotoka International Airport Accra, which is situated on the beautiful gold coast of Western Africa.
+It’s time to relax and take it all in as your senses go into overload.
+Africa is special, and in the coming days, we hope your experiences will help deepen your connection to your culture and heritage.
+Your guide and driver are excited to meet you upon your arrival at Kotoka International Airport in Accra, situated on the beautiful Gold Coast of Western Africa.

-Make yourself known to your guide who will be accompanying you for the duration of your trip and they will take care of you from here.
-Most flights arrive in the evening and our aim is to transfer you to the hotel and check you in for you to be able to relax and start to enjoy your vacation.
-You must have so many questions as your guide officially offers you Akwaaba {welcome) and briefs you on all aspects of your trip.
-You can choose to relax at your hotel after the flight and rest up in preparation for the following days activities.
-Maybe you are too excited to rest and would like to experience Accra nightlife, no problem, your guide, and driver will be happy to head into town with you.
+Introduce yourself to your guide, who will accompany you for the duration of your trip and take care of everything from here.
+Most flights arrive in the evening, and our goal is to transfer you to your hotel and check you in so you can relax and start enjoying your vacation.
+You must have many questions as your guide officially welcomes you with “Akwaaba” (welcome) and briefs you on all aspects of your trip.
+You can choose to unwind at your hotel after the flight and rest up for the following day’s activities.
+If you’re too excited to rest and would like to experience Accra’s nightlife, no problem—your guide and driver will be happy to take you into town.

-From the National Museum we pass by Black Star Gate symbolizing our freedom and visit the adjoining Independence Square {Black Star Square) which is Ghana’s main ceremony grounds and where we find the enclosed flame of African liberation, lit by Kwame Nkrumah himself in 1961.
-A short distance away we find Kwame Nkrumah Memorial Park, final resting place of our founding father who led the Gold Coast to independence from the British in 1957.
-Set in attractive gardens, there is an adjoining museum, containing photos, artifacts, and an insight into this incredible man’s life.
-If you are looking to purchase African fabrics and crafts then adjoining the park is the National Cultural Center, Ghana’s largest outdoor arts and crafts market selling traditional items from all over West Africa.
+From the National Museum, we pass by Black Star Gate, symbolizing our freedom, and visit the adjoining Independence Square (Black Star Square), Ghana’s main ceremonial grounds.
+Here, we find the enclosed flame of African liberation, lit by Kwame Nkrumah himself in 1961.
+A short distance away, we reach Kwame Nkrumah Memorial Park, the final resting place of our founding father who led the Gold Coast to independence from the British in 1957.
+Set in attractive gardens, the park includes a museum with photos, artifacts, and insights into this incredible man’s life.
+For those looking to purchase African fabrics and crafts, the nearby National Cultural Center is Ghana’s largest outdoor arts and crafts market, selling traditional items from all over West Africa.

-Lunch will be taken at a local restaurant serving a selection of West African and continental dishes.
-Ghana is famous for the best Jollof Rice in West Africa, why not try some to see if you agree.
-Jamestown and Usshertown are next after lunch as we enjoy a walking tour of these vibrant communities, Accra’s oldest suburbs taking in some of the historical structures that predate the colonial era.
-Residents here are committed to conserving these buildings and have made significant efforts to maintain them, our time here gives us an excellent idea of what it was like pre-independence during the colonial occupation.
-The 30-meter-high lighthouse built by the British in 1871 is of interest and the attractive colorful fishing boats on the beach are also wonderful to see.
+Lunch will be enjoyed at a local restaurant serving a selection of West African and continental dishes.
+Ghana is famous for having the best Jollof Rice in West Africa, so why not try some and see if you agree?
+After lunch, we head to Jamestown and Usshertown for a walking tour of these vibrant communities, Accra’s oldest suburbs.
+We’ll explore historical structures that predate the colonial era.
+Residents here are dedicated to conserving these buildings and have made significant efforts to maintain them, providing us with an excellent idea of life pre-independence during the colonial occupation.
+The 30-meter-high lighthouse, built by the British in 1871, and the colorful fishing boats on the beach are wonderful sights to see.

-We continue to Fort James which was built by the British as a trading post in 1673, before it joined the Dutch Fort Crevecreur, and the Danish Fort Christiansborg.
+We then continue to Fort James, built by the British as a trading post in 1673, which later joined the Dutch Fort Crevecreur and the Danish Fort Christiansborg.
 Fort James gave its name to the Jamestown neighborhood in Accra.
-These areas give us a perfect picture of old Accra, distinguishing between British Accra and Dutch Accra.
-The community tour would not be complete before seeing the Brazilian stone houses, built by free enslaved African’s who reside in Brazil.
-Africans who made their way home after the slave trade was abolished; their descendants have now integrated with the community here.
+These areas offer a perfect picture of old Accra, distinguishing between British Accra and Dutch Accra.
+The community tour would not be complete without seeing the Brazilian stone houses, built by freed enslaved Africans who resided in Brazil.
+These Africans made their way home after the slave trade was abolished, and their descendants have now integrated into the community here.

-This part of Accra is one of the poorest and there are many social issues within this community.
-Street children, orphans and child workers are common here and our evening will be dedicated to meeting community members who are trying to change the lives of the youth through boxing.
-Jamestown is famous in Ghana for producing several World Champion Boxers that including Isaac Dogboe, David Kotei, Joseph Agbeko, Richard Commey, and the most famous of all and considered Africa’s greatest ever boxer Azumah Nelson.
-It is believed that this part of Accra produces excellent boxers due to the poverty and hardship faced by the youth.
-They see boxing as an opportunity for a better life in the future, as you will see this is a part of Ghana that lives and breathes boxing.
-A successful businessman who hails from this community wants to support the children here by helping some with school fees and he is also sponsoring a weekly boxing event where the boxing clubs put on a show for the locals.
-Set in the perfect location in the heart of the community overlooking the ocean it could be a wonderful night of entertainment if our dates coincide with an event.
+This part of Accra is one of the poorest, with many social issues within the community.
+Street children, orphans, and child workers are common here, and our evening will be dedicated to meeting community members who are trying to change the lives of the youth through boxing.
+Jamestown is famous in Ghana for producing several World Champion Boxers, including Isaac Dogboe, David Kotei, Joseph Agbeko, Richard Commey, and the most famous of all, Azumah Nelson, considered Africa’s greatest ever boxer.
+It is believed that this part of Accra produces excellent boxers due to the poverty and hardship faced by the youth, who see boxing as an opportunity for a better life.
+A successful businessman from this community supports the children by helping with school fees and sponsoring a weekly boxing event where the boxing clubs put on a show for the locals.
+Set in the heart of the community overlooking the ocean, it could be a wonderful night of entertainment if our dates coincide with an event.
 If not, we will visit one of the many gyms here to see the youth and professionals in training.

-We check out of our hotel after breakfast and set off Northwards towards the Ashanti Region of Ghana.
-Before we set off, our first visit this morning will be the DuBois Center.
-This is the final burial place and former home of the prominent American Pan-Africanist Dr William W Burghardt DuBois, who lead the Pan-African congress between 1919 and 1927 he was a vocal Anti- Segregationist and prolific speaker and writer.
+We check out of our hotel after breakfast and set off northwards towards the Ashanti Region of Ghana.
+Our first visit this morning will be to the DuBois Center, the final burial place and former home of the prominent American Pan-Africanist Dr. William W. Burghardt DuBois.
+He led the Pan-African Congress between 1919 and 1927, was a vocal anti-segregationist, and a prolific speaker and writer.
 The center now serves as a library and research institute for students of Pan-Africanism.

-Our journey today will take us into the beautiful Akuapem Hills, however before we head out of this bustling City, we visit TK beads, experts in making beautiful African beads using traditional methods.
-The Krobo people of Ghana are renowned for their traditional bead jewelry that dates back centuries, and it would be wonderful to see and learn firsthand the historical importance of beads and learn the ancient process used to make them.
-Your guide will talk you through the skilled process of making the beads and you will see skilled craftsmen at work and can even try your hand.
-Beads are culturally a symbol of wealth and beauty here in Ghana and are still used during traditional durbars and festivals with most Ghanaian women wearing beads daily.
-There is a wide selection of quality, beautiful, reasonably priced beads available for purchase at the onsite shop.
+Our journey today will take us into the beautiful Akuapem Hills.
+Before leaving this bustling city, we will visit TK Beads, experts in making beautiful African beads using traditional methods.
+The Krobo people of Ghana are renowned for their traditional bead jewelry that dates back centuries.
+It will be fascinating to learn firsthand about the historical importance of beads and the ancient process used to make them.
+Your guide will explain the skilled process of bead making, and you will see craftsmen at work and even try your hand.
+Beads are culturally a symbol of wealth and beauty in Ghana and are still used during traditional durbars and festivals.
+Most Ghanaian women wear beads daily.
+There is a wide selection of quality, beautiful, and reasonably priced beads available for purchase at the onsite shop.

-Our journey continues, taking us through the beautiful Akuapem range with outstanding views across Accra and Tema in the distance.
-At the top of the range, we find the Aburi botanical gardens, set in a beautiful location that was founded by the British in 1890.
-The gardens are home to a wide variety of indigenous and exotic flora, offering outstanding views to Accra on a clear day.
-As we walk around the gardens our guide will identify the many trees and plants found here, some with medicinal properties, and explain how Ghanaians use them.
+Our journey continues through the scenic Akuapem range, offering outstanding views across Accra and Tema in the distance.
+At the top of the range, we will find the Aburi Botanical Gardens, established by the British in 1890.
+The gardens are home to a wide variety of indigenous and exotic flora, offering excellent views of Accra on a clear day.
+As we walk around, our guide will identify many trees and plants, some with medicinal properties, and explain how Ghanaians use them.

-A short distance from the gardens we find the relaxed and friendly Aburi craft village, where traditional African drums, sculptures and other crafts have been carved for generations.
-As we watch the skilled craftsmen at work it is worth noting that prices here are amongst the lowest in Ghana, making Aburi an ideal place to pick up some souvenirs.
-Your guide will talk you through the meaning and local beliefs connected to many of the sculptures that have been made the same way throughout history.
-Our lunch will be taken in Koforidua capital of the Eastern Region of Ghana before we continue our journey to Kumasi arriving in the early evening.
+A short distance from the gardens, we will visit the relaxed and friendly Aburi craft village, where traditional African drums, sculptures, and other crafts have been carved for generations.
+Watching the skilled craftsmen at work, you will find that prices here are among the lowest in Ghana, making Aburi an ideal place to pick up some souvenirs.
+Your guide will explain the meanings and local beliefs connected to many of the sculptures that have been made in the same way throughout history.
+Our lunch will be taken in Koforidua, the capital of the Eastern Region of Ghana, before continuing our journey to Kumasi, where we will arrive in the early evening.

-Okomfo Anokye Sword Site is a sacred site to the people of Asante.
-It is the site where Okomfo Anokye, a high priest in Ghana planted an unmovable sword known as “the sword of unity and strength” to aid in uniting Akans in Ghana.
-Till now, there are no records of the sword being removed by visitors and nationals.
+The Okomfo Anokye Sword Site holds immense significance for the Asante people.
+It is here that Okomfo Anokye, a revered high priest, planted an unmovable sword, known as “the sword of unity and strength,” to unite the Akans in Ghana.
+To this day, there are no records of the sword being removed, symbolizing the enduring unity of the Akan people.

-After a relaxing breakfast, your guide, and driver will collect your bags from your room and bring them to our vehicle to load as we set off back to Accra.
-On route to Accra, we pass through the fishing town of Elmina.
-During our time in Elmina town, we visit the Castle of St. George, the oldest extant colonial building in sub-Saharan Africa, dating from 1482.
-This castle is steeped in history and played a prominent part during the tragic, transatlantic slave trade era.
-There is an informative museum inside which concentrates on local history and this now silent monument to the pain and suffering our ancestors endured has been formally designated a World Heritage site by UNESCO.
+After a leisurely breakfast, your guide and driver will collect your bags from your room and bring them to our vehicle as we prepare to journey back to Accra.
+En route, we pass through the fishing town of Elmina, where we visit the Castle of St. George.
+This castle, dating from 1482, is the oldest extant colonial building in sub-Saharan Africa.
+Steeped in history, it played a prominent role during the tragic era of the transatlantic slave trade.
+Inside, an informative museum focuses on local history, and this now-silent monument to the pain and suffering our ancestors endured has been formally designated a World Heritage site by UNESCO.

 Book This Itinerary as a Private Tour